 The active peak detectors are circuits that consist of active components like transistors.
 And thanks to its active ingredients, it tends to be more accurate.

-The passive peak detector, on the other hand, has passive components like capacitors.
+On the other hand, the passive peak detector has passive components like capacitors.
 Plus, it’s not so accurate.
-And it’s because the elements, especially the resistors, experience losses.
+And it’s because of the elements, especially the resistors, experience losses.

 How Does a Peak Detector Circuit Work?

 In this section, we refer to the working principle of an active peak detector circuit.
 And the course has a diode (D), capacitor (C), and op-amp.
 Also, Vo is the output voltage, while Vi is the input you apply to the op-amp’s non-inverting terminal.

 So, your diode will come ON if your Vc (capacitor voltage) is less than the input voltage.
 Consequently, your capacitor will charge.
 When this happens, your circuit will start working like a non-inverting amplifier.
 And the Vc will follow the Vi.

 Further, the diode will go OFF when the Vc is higher than the Vi.
 Also, the Vc will hold the initial maximum charged voltage till the Vi increases beyond the maximum voltage.
 Consequently, the op-amp will start operating in an open-loop configuration.